dayakumar04/Patch_Attack_Histopathological_Images/README.md

 1. The `main.py` file contains the primary code for baseline model training, patch training, and experiments with image morphing.
 2. `mask.jpg` is the mask used for patch training.
 3. `weights.pt` is the saved weights for the baseline CNN model.

+Notes : `mask.jpg` and `weights.pt` are available in the master branch